LIP-Computing/datascience2019/docs/docker_windows.md

 ## 3 - Install Virtualbox

-## 4 - Import image in Virtualbox
+## 4 - Install Docker in the virtual machine

-Import prepared Linux image, to be provided at the school.
-To see a tutorial: https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html
+Choose your favourite Linux distribution (if no particular favourite, choose Ubuntu).
+Once running Linux install Docker with the normal instructions provided at https://www.docker.com/.

 [back](./)